 - a.
-Gray skirt or pants purchased from the RWA supplier, Top Marks.
-The skirt must be worn at the waist, unrolled, with the official kilt pin and must be mid-thigh in length or longer, and pants must be worn at the waist.
+Gray skirt or pants purchased from the RWA supplier.
+Garments similar in style, material, and color from another supplier are not acceptable.
+The skirt must be worn at the waist, unrolled, with the official kilt pin and must be mid-thigh in length or longer, and pants must be belted at the waist.
 The Royal West Academy Administration reserves the right to enforce the school uniform regulations and in the event of recurrent non-compliance, the school reserves the right to mandate parents or guardians to replace the school uniform. - b.
 A school cardigan, pullover, or zippered jacket purchased from the RWA supplier worn in an appropriate manner. - c.
 A properly worn, plain tailored white shirt or polo shirt purchased from the RWA supplier and embroidered with the school logo.
 The only layered look permissible is a plain white turtleneck worn underneath a long-sleeved oxford school shirt.
 Tops must be fully tucked in, and oversize or undersize garments are not permitted.
-Shirts must be buttoned up to the penultimate button. - d.
-Undershirts must be plain white. - e.
-Students must wear socks or tights in plain, solid colors with no patterns and in good condition.
+Shirts must be buttoned up to the penultimate button.

+d.
+Undershirts must be plain white.

+- e.
+Students must wear socks in plain, solid colors with no patterns and in good condition.
 Acceptable colours are gray, white, black, or navy blue.
-If tights and socks are worn in combination, they must be in matching, plain colours as above.

-- f.
-Footwear Only completely black (including logos and soles), non marking, closed heal and closed toe shoes may be worn.
-No form of platform shoes, high-heeled shoes, clogs, sandals or boots may be worn.
-Shoelaces must be all black and tied. - g.
+Students may wear tights or knee-high socks in the above colour restrictions.
+If tights and socks are worn in combination, they must be in matching, plain colours as above. - f.
+Footwear Only the choices available for students and purchased from the authorized school supplier are permitted.
+No form of running shoes, platform shoes, high-heeled shoes, or boots may be worn.
+Shoelaces must be tied. - g.
 Accessories Only regular belts in black, brown, dark gray, navy blue or white that fit in belt loops may be worn.
 Plain suspenders in navy, black, or gray are permitted.
 No outerwear such as jackets, boots, or hats may be worn in school.
 Conservative ties may be worn with the shirts.
-Jewelry must be of a conservative style (earrings, necklace, or a single nose stud etc).
-No other visible facial piercing, nor tattoos permitted.
+Jewelry must be of a conservative style (earrings, necklace, etc).
+No other visible facial piercing, or tattoos permitted.
 Scarves, sweatbands, neck bands, and wristbands are not permitted.
 No buttons, badges or unapproved paraphernalia may be worn, including articles hanging from kilt pins. - h.
 Alterations which change the appearance of the uniform are not to be made (e.g. pegged pants, rolled cuffs, rolled waistbands, etc.). - i.
+Neat, clean, conservative hairstyles, beards, mustaches, and make-up, in keeping with the uniform, are expected.
+Only natural hair colors are acceptable.
 Students with long hair are expected to keep it away from the face.
 For health and safety reasons, long hair must be tied back during Science, Physical Education, and other sports activities.
 No headgear (e.g. hats, caps, full bandanas, etc.) with the exception of headgear worn for religious reasons.
 Headbands are acceptable.

-It is the parents' and guardians' obligation to ensure that students adhere to the Uniform Regulations.
+It is the parents' and guardians' obligation to ensure that students adhere to the Uniform

+Regulations.
 If the student has modified their uniform in a way that does not conform to the uniform policy, they will be subject to disciplinary measures, including being sent home immediately.